 About the Program

-The Indigent defense team serves Superior courts, State court, and Magistrate court.
+The Indigent Defense team serves Superior, State, and Magistrate Court.

 Frequently Asked Questions